This is my youngest daughter, standing on a beautiful stretch of beach this past summer.

 As we stood in the American Cemetery looking out at the graves of the 9388 soldiers buried there, most no older than my son standing next to me, I found myself overwhelmed and in tears for these men, so far from home, who never made it back to their families.

-So today, I would just like to say thank you to my dad, and all who are serving, and have served, our country.
+So today, I would just like to say thank you to my dad, and all who are serving, and who have served, our country.